How Does the Church Help Us Live with Sexual Integrity?—Part 3

 Two, sexual strugglers live double lives

 I’m talking here about compartmentalizing, about splitting your life into separate parts.
 I can be a Christian at church and be someone else at school, at my workplace, etc. Sexual strugglers live double lives.
-Our organization’s president, John Freeman, just published a book called: Hide or Seek: When Men Get Real with God about Sex.
-He uses this phrase about sexual strugglers: They become game-players.
+Our organization’s founder, John Freeman, just published a book called Hide or Seek: When Men Get Real with God about Sex.
+He uses the phrase “game-players” about sexual strugglers.
 They put their game face on when they are in public with other believers, but underneath the mask there is tremendous fear and shame and guilt.

 Compartmentalizing, however, slowly bleeds into every area of your life.
 Another man in my support group said he’s been a liar all his life.
 Now in his 50s, his early encounter with porn as a child led him for decades to hide his sexual addiction, first from his parents and then from his wife and children.